Skip to main content

 You can help your child prepare for a needle procedure by building a comfort kit before their medical visit.

-If your child’s needs are more complex (e.g., he or she has a needle phobia, sensory issues), talk to your provider or contact Child Life about completing a My Needle Procedure Plan.
+If your child’s needs are more complex (if they have a needle phobia or sensory issues, for example), talk to your provider or contact Child Life about completing a My Needle Procedure Plan.

 Our care teams are committed to making your child's experience as comfortable as possible, including our child life specialists.